-The optional supplemental benefit offered by our plan is called "Optional Preventive Dental."
-If you choose to sign up for this extra plan you pay an additional monthly premium (see Chapter 1 Section 4.1 for more information).
+The optional supplemental benefits offered by our plan are called "Optional Preventive Dental" and "Optional Comprehensive Dental".
+If you choose to sign up for one of these extra plans you pay an additional monthly premium (see Chapter 1 Section 4.1 for more information).